Muhammad-Alaasar/Quiz-App/README.md

 ##
 ## Technologies
-#### Project uses some Programming Language and Web tools to work Properly:
+#### The project uses some Programming Language and Web tools to work Properly:

 - Node JS
 - React JS
 - JavaScript
-- Express framework
+- Express Framework
 - CSS
 - HTML (JSX)
-- Some Other Depentencies
+- Some Other Dependencies
 [ React Hooks, React Router, File System, Cors ]

-## Usage
+## The Usage

-> To usage it, you must be having NodeJS installed.
+> To use it, you must be having NodeJS installed.

-- After you downloading this project, Extract it and open the backend folder, and in terminal do it
+- After you download this project, Extract it and open the backend folder, and in the terminal do it

 #### 1.Install the dependencies: